Always approaching. Never arriving.

 SILAS, 20, moves through the world like someone who has chosen his own distance.
 His apartment is grayscale.
 His routines are armor.
-But, inside his mind is a vivid dreamscape — an astral realm of glittering, faceless bodies orbiting in darkness, always approaching, never arriving.
+But inside his mind is a vivid dreamscape — an astral realm of glittering, faceless bodies orbiting in darkness, always approaching, never arriving.
 This is where he is most alive.
 This is also where he is most trapped.

 On a summer night in the Lower East Side, a nomadic photographer named MATTO walks into his orbit.
 The encounter is quiet, charged, and never named — a curiosity that runs just past what either of them will acknowledge.

+WANING is a proof of concept short film for the feature screenplay LIMERENCE, written and directed by JERUMAI.
 The short is designed to function independently as a festival film while simultaneously demonstrating the feature’s visual ambition, tonal register, and commercial viability to potential producers and financiers.

-LIMERENCE began as an attempt to articulate something I couldn’t name — that specific psychological state of wanting something so completely that the desire becomes more real than the thing itself.
+@waningfilm on Instagram →LIMERENCE began as an attempt to articulate something I couldn’t name — that specific psychological state of wanting something so completely that the desire becomes more real than the thing itself.
 The obsession that reshapes you.
 The fixation that turns out to be a mirror.

 I wanted to make a film that understood queerness not as a declaration, but as a process.
 The confusion, the projection, the way lust arrives before logic.
 This is not a story of coming out, but a story of coming undone.
 And in the undoing, Silas finds the first honest version of himself he’s ever built.